gkostalkowicz/declension-flashcard-maker/README.md

 Once again – without the technical knowledge, it will be hard for you to use this application.
 If you're not scared away yet, come along.

 The easiest way to start is to try the example data.
 Inside `example-data` directory, there are two files `in-nouns+adjectives.txt` and `in-verbs.txt` that contains words used to generate sentences.
-In the shell run:
+On Windows command line run:

+    ./run-with-example-data.bat

+On Linux:

     ./run-with-example-data